rampus-bit/geode/README.md

 Geode displays a number of things, which include: User terminal, shell, GTK theme, window manager, and memory usage.
 Above the graphic and info area, the host and user are also shown.

+It functions by grabbing several variables, and then scanning for the output of a random number.
+Once the number is detected, a random graphic with a dedicated colorscheme will be printed.

 *Note: Inspiration for this README.md was directly derived from [dylanaraps's neofetch](https://github.com/dylanaraps/neofetch).*